-Which ever product you chose to enjoy the benefits of mandelic acid, endeavor not to use with other AHAs, peels, retinol and retinoids to avoid inflammatory-irritation.
+Which ever product you chose to enjoy the benefits of mandelic acid, endeavour not to use with other AHAs, peels, retinol and retinoids to avoid inflammatory-irritation.
 According to Angela Caglia, a celebrity facialist, “while using mandelic acid, you should definitely stop using Retin-A and avoid contact with any acid treatment at least two weeks in advance” she further advised mandelic acid shouldn’t be applied to tanned or sunburned skin.

 Side Effects Of Mandelic Acid.